kayleorantes/61040-portfolio/assignments/assignment3.md

 *The convention that allows names to be omitted when argument or result names are the same as their variable names is convenient and allows for a more succinct specification.
 Why isn’t this convention used in every case?*
 <br>
 <br>
-We omit names only when variable and parameter names are identical and if they differ then we keep both to avoid ambiguity.
-This prevents confusion when multiple variables are in scope.
+We omit names only when variable and parameter names are identical and if they differ then we keep both to avoid ambiguity to help prevents confusion when multiple variables are in scope.
 <br>
 <br>
 <br>